 - Platea Alta, Sector K (upper deck, behind the goal with individual seats), $125 USD**

 - Ticket to the famous "La Bombonera" stadium in a section across from La Doce.
 Watch them chant, drum, and go bananas during the game.

 - Bilingual guide who organizes everything and knows where to go

 - Transportation to and from the stadium

 - Choripán, or hamburger, and a beer or soft drinks

 Hints and Tips

-When attending a game, dress simply and bring only what you need and a camera to capture the event.
-Be aware that the Boca Juniors' team colors and blue and yellow and their arch nemesis's colors are red and white.
+When attending a game, dress simply and bring only what you need, including a camera to capture the event.
+Be aware that the Boca Juniors' team colors are blue and yellow and their arch nemesis's colors are red and white.